6 Best Turmeric Substitutes

 Ginger

 This popular spice is often used as a turmeric substitute because it belongs to the same family, Zingiberaceae, and has a number of overlapping properties, such as powerful anti-inflammatory and antioxidant effects.
 That being said, ginger is typically used in root form, while turmeric is typically found in a powder.
-Also, their health benefits differ notably, with ginger being better for gastrointestinal and inflammatory conditions, and turmeric excelling at cancer prevention, weight loss, and boosting heart health.
+Also, their health benefits differ notably, with ginger being better for gastrointestinal and inflammatory conditions, and turmeric excelling at weight loss, and boosting heart health.
 [5]

 Mustard Powder